VedantAndhale/vedantandhale.github.io/content/Content Playbook/Lets Write A data Science Blog Post.md

 ## Outline
 1. Selecting a topic for you blog post.
 2. Picking the right platform for your blog post
-3. picking good title,intro, and outline.
+3. picking good title, intro, and outline.
 4. Writing